Thanksgiving Day, as celebrated by the Pilgrims, is essentially an autumnal harvest festival.

 Bill Means, older brother of Russel Means, is the founder of the International Indian Treaty Council and currently President of the Board.
 He has been on the Grand Governing Council of the American Indian Movement since 1972.
 He is a veteran of Wounded Knee 1973 and helped coordinate legal defense work on over 500 Wounded Knee federal indictments.

-John Trudell (Santee Sioux, born February 15, 1946) is an American author, poet, actor, musician, and former political activist.
+John Trudell (February 15, 1946 - December 8, 2015) was a Santee Sioux author, poet, actor, musician, and former political activist.
 He was the spokesperson for the United Indians of All Tribes' takeover of Alcatraz beginning in 1969, broadcasting as Radio Free Alcatraz.
 During most of the 1970s, he served as the chairman of the American Indian Movement (1973 to 1979), based in Minneapolis, Minnesota.
 John Trudell is an acclaimed poet, national recording artist, actor and activist whose international following reflects the universal language of his words, work and message.
 In February of 1979, a fire of unknown origin killed Trudell's wife, three children and mother-in-law.
 It was through this horrific tragedy that Trudell began to find his voice as an artist and poet, writing, in his words, "to stay connected to this reality."

 In 1982, Trudell began recording his poetry to traditional Native music and in 1983 he released his debut album Tribal Voice on his own Peace Company label.
 Trudell then teamed up with the late legendary Kiowa guitarist Jesse Ed Davis.
 Together, they recorded three albums during the 1980's.
 The first of these, AKA Graffiti Man, was released in 1986 and dubbed the best album of the year by Bob Dylan.
 AKA Graffiti Man served early notice of Trudell's singular ability to express fundamental truths through a unique mix of poetry, Native music, blues and rock.
 Since that time, Trudell has released seven more albums plus a digitally re-mastered collection of his early Peace Company cassettes.
 His 2002 CD, Bone Days, was executive produced by Academy Award winning actress Angelina Jolie and released on the Daemon Records label.
 In addition to his music career, Trudell has played roles in a number of feature films, including a lead role in the movie Thunderheart (1992) and a major part in Sherman Alexie's Smoke Signals.
 He most recently played Coyote in Hallmark's made for television movie, Dreamkeeper (2003).